top of page

 Fighting is a part of life.

 This project has been a massive milestone in defining my visual style, blending the high-energy spirit of classic Hong Kong cinema with dramatic, atmospheric lighting.
 It’s a world I’m continuously building upon and expanding.
-To see the full collection of character designs, game mockups, and environment concepts, head over to the main project page here.
+To see the full collection of character designs, game mockups, and environment concepts, animations, head over to the main project page here.

 Comments